The Mysteries of Jim Morrison’s Paris

 Morrison’s romantic vision featured metamorphoses from one state of being to another, as in the song “Break on Through to the Other Side.”
 He called himself (or was called) the Lizard King, and underwent his own transformations.
 In Paris he’d wanted to change from rock star to writer like his heroes Rimbaud and Blake.
 He also turned into a poète maudit at the end of his tether: He put on weight, grew a beard, became alcohol- and drug-addled.
 To some he was almost unrecognizable.

-Many of the places in Paris where Morrison frequented also changed beyond recognition.
+Many of the places in Paris that Morrison frequented also changed beyond recognition.
 Le Beautrellis, a traditional restaurant on the street where he lived, became a Morrison-themed hangout after his death, then a law office.
 L’Astroquet café, site of an impromptu jam session, became a hotel.
 The Rock n’ Roll Circus bar, where he may have OD’d, became Whiskey à Gogo.
 The Bar Alexandre became a Japanese bank.
 Les Fils Pervrier cheese shop on the rue Saint-Antoine is now a pizza joint.
 France itself was changing in the aftermath of May 1968 — Charles de Gaulle passed only a year before Morrison.

 Our love’s a funeral pyre